hexfusion/end-point-blog/2017/11/30/dancer2-etcd-support-via-grpc-gateway.html.md

 ![alt text](https://raw.githubusercontent.com/hexfusion/end-point-blog/master/2017/11/29/dancer2-etcd-support-via-grpc-gateway/grpc-gateway.png?raw=true "gRPC Gateway")

 ### Net::Etcd
-I created Net::Etcd to provide Perl support for the etcd gRPC gateway.
+Net::Etcd was created to provide Perl support for the etcd gRPC gateway.
 This proved to be much more challenging then expected.
 To highlight a few of the larger challenges, utilizing features of etcd such as key watches and lease keep-alives.
 These requests require asynchronous non blocking calls to the JSON API.
 Unlike Go, concurrency is not a core functionality of Perl.
 My solution was to use [AnyEvent::HTTP](https://metacpan.org/pod/AnyEvent::HTTP).
 Once I got the hang of using callbacks and had asynchronous tests passing I thought the war was won.
-But then I had the startling realization that there was no support for authentication via grpc-gateway. <mike-drop>.
-I had quite a bit of time into this project at this point.
-So instead of giving up I polished up my Go skills and added the support to etcd via [#7999](https://github.com/coreos/etcd/pull/7999).
-So as of etcd v3.3+ header based authentication via grpc-gateway is supported.
+But then I had the startling realization that there was no support for authentication via grpc-gateway. [mike-drop](https://media.giphy.com/media/qlwnHTKCPeak0/giphy.gif) So out of pure stubbornness I polished up my Go skills and added the support to etcd via [#7999](https://github.com/coreos/etcd/pull/7999).
+As of etcd v3.3+ header based token authentication via grpc-gateway is supported.
 Please give it a try!

 ### Testdrive